GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Introduction

 We comprehensively benchmark \textit{GeoAdapt} using five large-scale, public LiDAR datasets (two source and three target datasets), and demonstrate that our proposed approach consistently improves place recognition performance on out-of-distribution target domains.
 Notably, we show that our approach is competitive with re-training using ground truth supervision on the target domain, demonstrating the strength of using geometric consistency as the basis of self-supervision when generating labels for training.
-Our contributions are as follows: \begin{itemize} \item We introduce \textit{GeoAdapt}, a novel Test-Time Adaptation approach which allows for re-training a model on unseen target environments without access to any ground truth supervision. \item We propose a novel auxiliary classification head which uses geometric consistency as a prior to generate pseudo-labels which are robust against domain shifts, improving the robustness and reliability of our adaptation to target environments. \item We validate our method using five large-scale, public LiDAR datasets (2 source and 3 target datasets), and show our approach improves performance on unseen target domains by a large margin and achieves competitive performance with fully supervised adaptation. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item {We introduce \textit{GeoAdapt}, a novel Test-Time Adaptation approach which allows for re-training a model on unseen target environments without access to any ground truth supervision.
+Our approach employs a novel auxiliary classification head which uses geometric consistency as a prior to generate pseudo-labels in a registration-free manner which are robust against domain shifts, improving the effectiveness of our adaptation to target environments.} \item We validate our method using five large-scale, public LiDAR datasets (2 source and 3 target datasets), and show our approach improves performance on unseen target domains by a large margin and achieves competitive performance with fully supervised adaptation. \end{itemize}